-The Irish Government has made a list countries that it deems to be generally "safe".
+The Irish Government has made a list of countries that it deems to be generally "safe".

 Which countries are deemed safe?